Harry Howell (footballer): International career

 Howell made his England U16 debut on 22 August 2023, at the age of 15 years, four months, and two days.
 He made a total of ten appearances at this age level and scored one goal in a game against South Korea.
 He was given his England U17 debut on 4 September 2024, at the age of 16 years, four months, and 15 days.
 On his debut, he scored a brace against Mexico U17.
 Howell was included in the squad for the 2025 UEFA European Under-17 Championship and scored a goal in their last group game against Czech Republic.
 Later that year he missed the 2025 FIFA U-17 World Cup due to injury.

-On 3 September 2025, Howell made his England U18 debut during a 3-1 win over Uzbekistan.
+On 3 September 2025, Howell made his England U18 debut during a 3–1 win over Uzbekistan.

+On 25 March 2026, Howell made his England U19 debut during a 2-0 2026 UEFA European Under-19 Championship qualification defeat to Serbia.

 Style of play

 He is left-footed and considered capable of playing on either wing, attacking midfield, or in the centre-forward position.